antonagestam/django-text/README.md

 ![django-text in action](/docs/printscreen.png)

 Now add text nodes with the corresponding names in the Django Admin.
-Currently raw text and [markdown](http://daringfireball.net/projects/markdown/) is supported.
+Currently raw text, [markdown](http://daringfireball.net/projects/markdown/) and HTML is supported.
+The editor is only implemented for HTML nodes, markdown and text types will show up as a normal textarea.

 Missing text nodes will be added to the database automatically when their template tags are rendered.
 Blocktags will be added with their default